-But there were still problems with encoding and when UTF-8 came along with HTML5 and XML, many problems were solved.
+But there were still problems with encoding, and when UTF-8 came along with HTML5 and XML, many issues were solved.

 Let's see more details about character sets.

 Below, you can see an ASCII chart.

 The biggest problem for ASCII is that it didn't have non-English letters.
 It is still in use, especially in mainframe computers.

 ANSI, which was also called Windows-1252, was the default character set for Windows up to Windows 95.
 It is an extension for ASCII, which adds international characters.
 It supported 256 characters using a full byte (8-bits).

 ANSI was supported by all the browsers since it was announced as the default character set of Windows.

 ISO-8859-1 became the default character encoding in HTML2.0, as most countries use characters different from ASCII.
-It is also an extension to ASCII just like ANSI and it adds international characters.
-ISO-885-1 also uses full byte to show twice as many characters than ASCII.
+It is also an extension to ASCII just like ANSI, and it adds international characters.
+ISO-885-1 also uses a full byte to show twice as many characters than ASCII.

 If an HTML4 page uses a different character encoding than ISO-8859-1, it must be defined in the <meta> tag.